minus34/gnaf-loader/README.md

 7. Edit the Postgres and GNAF parameters at the top of the Python script
 8. Run the script, come back in 15-60 minutes and enjoy!

+### Attribution
+When using the resulting data from this process - you will need to adhere to the attribution requirements on the data.gov.au pages for [GNAF](http://data.gov.au/dataset/geocoded-national-address-file-g-naf) and the [Admin Bdys](http://data.gov.au/dataset/psma-administrative-boundaries), as part of the open data licensing requirements.

 ## (COMING SOON) Option 2 - Load PG_DUMP Files
 Now that the data is open - this option will be available soon!